December GoList: Things to Do with Long Island Kids This Month

 Weekends through December 29, select weekdays

-At this new holiday festival, visitors enjoy a 25-minute car ride through 1½ miles of holiday lights.
+Visitors enjoy a 25-minute car ride through 1½ miles of holiday lights.
 Tickets purchased online can be redeemed for any day the show is open.
-Read our review here.
+The show’s debuted in 2018 to great fanfare.
+You can read our review of the 2018 show here.

-Girls Scouts of Long Island Holiday Light Show — Shirley
+Girls Scouts of Long Island Holiday Light Show — Smith Point County Park, Shirley

 Through Christmas Eve